 You have worked hard on your restaurant to create a mouth-watering menu and an inviting ambiance – now you need to get customers in the door.
 Or, maybe you have a well-established restaurant with a loyal customer base but are looking to bring in some new customers.
 To get new customers and retain your old ones, you are going to need a successful restaurant marketing plan.

 Whether you have a large or small marketing budget, you are likely concerned about the best ways to market your restaurant and get the most significant return on your investment.
 While there is a multitude of ways to market your restaurant, some are inevitably better than others.
-Read on to learn some tips for successfully marketing your restaurant.
+Read on to learn a few restaurant marketing ideas and beneficial marketing tips to successfully advertising your restaurant.

 If you do not already have one, you should create a website for your company.
 Creating a website for your restaurant is easier than you might think.
 Many online services allow you to create an impressive site in under an hour.
 Some of these sites include WordPress, Squarespace, and Wix.

 Many customers now use the internet to research a restaurant that interests them, and if you do not have a website, they may be turned off.
 Your site should include your locations, contact information, times of operation, menu, and pictures of your food and place.
 The more information you can give people, the better.
 If you can include features like online ordering and online reservations, people will be even more impressed.